Data Protection Policy

 • maintain a register of compliance failures

-• notify the ico of any compliance failures that are material either in their own right or as part of a pattern of failures
+• notify the ICO of any compliance failures that are material either in their own right or as part of a pattern of failures

 Affinity takes compliance with this policy very seriously.
 Failure to comply puts client, data subjects and Affinity at risk.